gf-dcc/data-model/getting_started.md

 1. For generating templates, you need creds.
 You only need to do this once when starting up a new codespace.
 Run this simple bash script at the codespace command line: `./scripts/setup_creds.sh`.
 You should see a `creds.json` and `.synapseConfig` file at the root of the repo, next to the `.jsonld` file.
 Locally, we can keep these files around but .gitignore them so they are **not committed to the repo**.
 Also, for local use, you may want to set up `.synapseConfig` using your own credentials.
 Feel free to skim the bash script and creds files.

-2. Generate a blank Excel template for e.g. scRNAseq-Level1 by running `./scripts/gen_template.sh ImagingLevel2`.
+2. Generate a blank Excel template for e.g. scRNAseq-Level1: `./scripts/gen_template.sh ImagingLevel2`.
 This generates an Excel template by default.
 Try replacing with another template ID.
 Try also copy-pasting contents of the script to the command-line to run schematic command natively, replacing variables as needed.

 TODO - adapt script to allow these steps @cconrad8